-The Scottish Invasive Species Initiative plant control project will focus on tackling five key target species across our project area - these are the worst offending plants that cause significant problems and are found throughout much of Scotland.
+The Scottish Invasive Species Initiative plant control project focuses on tackling four key target species across our project area - these are the worst offending plants that cause significant problems and are found throughout much of Scotland.

 Most of these target invasive species are known for growing alongside watercourses, on burn sides and riverbanks.
-These plants produce large numbers of seeds every year, which are spread by humans, by wind and by water.
-Seeds spreading down the river is a frequent problem and new populations of plants are often found downstream of original growing sites.
+These plants produce large numbers of seeds every year, which are spread by humans, by wind and by water, or have stubborn rhizomes (roots).
+Seeds or plant/root fragments spreading down the river is a frequent problem and new populations of plants are often found downstream of original growing sites.

 To be effective, plant control needs to work at a catchment scale (the main river and all the small rivers and burns that feed into it) so all the plants are removed and there is nothing left to re-infest rivers downstream.
 However, this can be challenging as it requires several landowners to work together to clear a river of plants along its length.
-SISI, working with local fishery trusts, will try to achieve this by co-ordinating action and undertaking much of the initial removal works to get invasive plant populations into a maintenance state.
+Working with local fishery trusts, volunteers and land managers we are achieving this by co-ordinating action and undertaking significant removal works to get invasive plant populations into a maintenance state.

 The first step in plant control is establishing what is there, and where did it come from.
-Locating the source of the plant is important, and ideally strategic control works starts there and work downstream.
+Locating the source of the plant is important, and ideally strategic control works start there and progress downstream.

-Some of our rivers have already been surveyed in the past and control works started - while in others we are starting from scratch and undertaking survey work to establish where plants are present before initiating control and management.
+Some of our rivers had already been surveyed in the past and control works started - while in others we started from scratch and undertook survey work to establish where plants were present before initiating control and management.

 Most plants are treated using one of two methods;